Joël Le Scouarnec: Failure of medical authorities

 In a controversial move, the French Medical Council (Conseil de l'Ordre des Médecins), the regulatory body of French doctors, constituted itself as a civil party (partie civile) or complainant in the 2025 trial of Le Scouarnec, in order to try and establish how it was that he was able to commit so many crimes while practising as a surgeon.
 When he was convicted of downloading child abuse images in 2005, prosecutors did not alert the medical authorities and there were no consequences for his employment.
 In 2006, Thierry Bonvalot, a colleague at Quimperlé hospital, read about Le Scouarnec's criminal conviction in the local press and approached the hospital management.
 The director took the matter up with the regional medical authority, which voted that Le Scouarnec had not violated the medical code of ethics.
 In 2007, concerns about Le Scouarnec's fitness to practice were forwarded to the ministry of health (Le Ministère de la Santé et de l'Accès Aux Soins) after the death of a patient, but no action was taken.
 When Le Scouarnec was appointed to Jonzac hospital in 2008, he informed the director of his criminal conviction but again no action was taken.
-Frédéric Benoist, lawyer for the child protection association La Voix de l’Enfant, a civil party in the case, said that there had been "a chain of structural failures" and that the legal and medical authorities could "have stopped Le Scouarnec long before" if they had taken appropriate action.
+Frédéric Benoist, lawyer for the child protection association La Voix de l'Enfant, a civil party in the case, said that there had been "a chain of structural failures" and that the legal and medical authorities could "have stopped Le Scouarnec long before" if they had taken appropriate action.

 Lack of public interest

-There has been criticism of the lack of interest shown in France to the 2025 Le Scouarnec case, compared to the massive worldwide outrage shown, particularly by women, to the multiple rapes of Gisèle Pelicot in France, a case which came to court in 2024.
+There has been criticism aimed at the apparent lack of interest in France in the 2025 Le Scouarnec case, compared to the massive worldwide outrage shown, particularly by women, to the multiple rapes of Gisèle Pelicot in France, a case which came to court in 2024.
 Myriam Guedj-Benayoun, a lawyer representing several of Le Scouarnec's victims, said "The issue is that this trial is about sexual abuse of children.
 There's a virtual omertà on this topic globally, but particularly in France.
 We simply don't want to acknowledge it".
 One of Le Scouarnec's victims said "They're trying to make him out to be a monster, but this monster is the society that created him and allowed him to continue".